Competitive Perimeter Defense of Conical Environments: Introduction

 A related area of research is vehicle routing with new inputs arriving over time.
-Introduced on graphs in~\cite{psaraftis1988dynamic}, one approach is to replan the vehicles' routes as new information is revealed \cite{ bertsimas1991stochastic}.
-The inputs may have multiple levels of priorities \cite{smith2010dynamic} or can be randomly recalled~\cite{bopardikar2020}.
-We refer the reader to \cite{bullo2011dynamic} for a review of this literature.
-A common way to analyze the performance of online algorithms is competitive analysis \cite{angelelli2007competitive, blom2001online, henn2012algorithms}.
+Introduced on graphs in~\cite{psaraftis1988dynamic}, a typical approach requires that the vehicle routes be re-planned as new information is revealed over time.
+We refer the reader to \cite{bullo2011dynamic} and the references therein for a review of this literature.
 In most of the vehicle routing problems, the input (known as \emph{demands}) are static, and so, the problem is to find the shortest route through the demands in order to minimize (maximize) the cost (reward); examples of such metrics would be the total service time or the number of inputs \emph{serviced}.
 In perimeter defense scenarios, the input (intruders) are not static.
 Instead, they are moving towards a specified region, making this problem more challenging than the former.
 In our previous works, we introduced perimeter defense problems in circular and rectangular environments with stochastically generated input, \cite{ShivamDVR2019,Smith2009translating}.
 The key distinction of our current work from these past works is the characterization of \emph{competitiveness} for the worst-case inputs, as opposed to the average-case.